How to design quantum-jump trajectories via distinct master equation representations: Positivity of the rate operators

 \section{Positivity of the rate operators}

 We can now complete the definition of the $\mathbf{R}$-ROQJ by deriving general conditions ensuring that it is associated with a positive rate operator.
-Besides justifying the construction in Eqs.(\ref{IIb}) and (\ref{IIc}), this also guarantees the existence of a fully consistent continuous-measurement interpretation \cite{Jyrki-2020}.
+Besides justifying the construction in Eqs.(\ref{IIb}) and (\ref{IIc}), this also guarantees the existence of a fully consistent continuous-measurement picture as discussed in Sec.\ref{sec:cms}.

 Clearly, if the evolution is CP-divisible, not only both MCWF and $\mathbf{W}$-ROQJ are well defined, but one can always find a completely positive map $\mathcal{J}_t$ giving rise to a positive $\mathbf{R}$-ROQJ.
 Instead, any P-divisible evolution does guarantee positivity of $ \mathbf{W}_{\psi(t)}$, but not necessarily the positivity of $ \mathbf{R}_{\psi(t)}$.
 Still, we note that P-divisibility constrains the number of possible negative eigenvalues of the rate operator $\mathbf{R}_{\psi(t)}$.
-We have in fact the following: \begin{Proposition} For any P-divisible evolution, $\mathbf{R}_{\psi(t)}$ can have at most one negative eigenvalue. \end{Proposition} \begin{proof} The proof easily follows from the well known min-max principle for Hermitian matrices: let $A$ be a Hermitian $n \times n$ matrix, and let
+We have in fact the following: \begin{Proposition} For any P-divisible evolution, $\mathbf{R}_{\psi(t)}$ can have at most one negative eigenvalue. \end{Proposition} \begin{proof} The proof easily follows from the min-max principle for Hermitian matrices: let $A$ be a Hermitian $n \times n$ matrix, and let

 be the real eigenvalues of $A$.
 Then

 where $x$ is normalized, and $\Sigma$ is a $(n-k+1)$-dimensional subspace of $\mathbb{C}^n$.

 Now, since $ \mathbf{W}_\psi = (\mathbbm{1} - P) \mathbf{R}_\psi (\mathbbm{1}- P) \geq 0$, one has for any $x \in \Sigma = (\mathbbm{1} - P)\mathbb{C}^n$